|Overview||Schedule||Tickets||Ride RER B Train|

-A bus shuttle will replace service along the affected part of the RER B line between CDG Airport and station Aulnay-sous-Bois.
+Buses will replace service along the affected part of the RER B line between CDG Airport and Aulnay-sous-Bois station.
 The RER B will operate normally between Aulnay-sous-Bois and Paris city-center, except on April 2nd when the RER B will be closed from Stade de France to the end of both northern end points (Mitry/Claye & CDG Terminal 2).
 Buses will replace service between CDG Airport & Stade de France.
 See construction bulletin (in French) for more information.

 Where – CDG Airport Train Station

 To make things more confusing, CDG Terminal 3 / Roissypole is located between Terminals 1 and 2, so traveling from west to east across terminals you’ll depart Terminal 1, arrive at T3/Roissypole, then CDG Terminal 2 at the opposite end of the airport.
 Keep in mind that the CDGVAL tram stops at parking stations in between Terminals 1 and 3 (Parc P-r), and Terminals 3 and 2 (Park P-x), so don’t get off CDGVAL too early.
 There will be voice announcements at each stop in French and English to help guide you.

 If you’re landing at Terminal 2, keep in mind that there are 7 sub-terminals and you must make your way to the train station which is located between sub-terminals 2E and 2F.
 There will be numerous signs through the terminals pointing towards the Paris RER train.